stratosphereips/Google-Summer-of-Code/README.md

 Detect DGA by using sequence models or transformers

+#### Important
+More importantly your prosposal should tell us not only how to run some ML library with an algorithm but to:
+- evaluate and process the datasets
+- know if you can design the required features
+- evaluate the features
+- create a correct training/evaluation/testing setup
+- see the explanation of why it fails (XAI)
+- design a concept drift solution (retraining, drift detection, etc)
+- understand that you will have many different training data and testing data
+- develop a way to not use the algorithm if it performs badly

 ### Expected hours of work
 175 (4hs per day for 12 weeks)